Esri/gis-tools-for-hadoop/README.md

-hadoop-spatial-tools
+spatial-tools-hadoop
 ====================

-The Hadoop Spatial Tools are a collection of ArcGIS tools to leverage the Spatial Framework for Hadoop for spatial analysis of big data.
+The Spatial Tools for Hadoop are a collection of ArcGIS tools that leverage the Spatial Framework for Hadoop for spatial analysis of big data.
 The tools make use of the [GP Tools for Hadoop](https://github.com/Esri/gp-tools-hadoop) toolbox, and the [Spatial Framework for Hadoop](https://github.com/Esri/spatial-framework-hadoop) to integrate with a Hadoop cluster.

 ## Features